agnescameron/teaching-site/_posts/parsons/lab/2020-05-08-work-session.md

 Wow, you did it!

-The notes for this class don't go into technical detail, and are mostly linked

 You're all (of course) well within your rights to leave this class and promptly forget everything you learned.
 However!
 You all now hold *more than* all of the tools that you need to make anything on the web.

 The things I'm going to cover (briefly) today could all have their own classes dedicated to them, and are intended as starting points!
 One of the hardest things in making things for the web is not knowing about the tools at your disposal: this is to give you an overview of those.